 - Navigation Time

-SeaMonkey is a good, but far from great, internet browser.
-Its features are practical, albeit basic, and it provides protection from dangerous internet threats.
-Many users will also find its all-in-one functionality convenient.
-However, SeaMonkeydesperately needs a facelift and improved browsing speeds in order to compete with the more widely used internet browsers on the market.
+SeaMonkey is an okay browser.
+Its features are very basic, but it provides protection from some internet threats.
+In addition to being a web browser, it is an email service, a website builder and instant chat service.
+However, SeaMonkey needs a facelift and improved browsing speed to compete with the more widely used internet browsers on the market.